Ngiozzz/wfa_scripts/README.md

 # wfa_scripts
-Collection of internal scripts for WFA automation, email extraction, and data processing
+Collection of internal scripts for Workforce Africa automation, email extraction, and data processing